St. John's Wort

 - Depression can be a serious illness.
 If you or someone in your family may have depression, consult a health care provider.

-- Although it is important to tell all your health care providers about any complementary health approaches you use, this is especially crucial for St. John’s wort because this herb interacts with so many medicines.
-Interactions with St. John’s wort can weaken the effects of lifesaving medicines or cause dangerous side effects.
+- Take charge of your health—talk with your health care providers about any complementary health approaches you use.
+Together, you can make shared, well-informed decisions.
+Although it is important to tell your health care providers about any complementary health approaches you use, this is especially crucial for St. John’s wort because this herb interacts with so many medicines.
+Interactions with St. John’s wort can weaken the effects of life-saving medicines or cause dangerous side effects.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.